--Lynn Schuchter, MD, University of Pennsylvania
+-Lynn Schuchter, MD, Penn Medicine

 Melanoma is a cancer that begins in cells called melanocytes.
 Melanocytes make the pigment called melanin, which gives the skin its tan or brown color.
 Melanin also protects the deeper layers of the skin from the harmful effects of the sun.